 I was invited by the Maricopa County Community Colleges to create and teach a course for adults re-entering the workplace - it was multi-dimensional; for returning homemakers, adults seeking promotions, and adults seeking employment in a new field.

 The first several weeks the class learned how to define their goals.
 This was interesting, because although everyone in the class wanted to work in a different field - not one of them had defined what it is they wanted to do, other than "something new."
-The next few weeks we focused on how to go about finding a new position - outlining their current skills, what new skills they may need - as well as their personal appearance.
+The next few weeks we focused on how to go about finding a new position - outlining their current skills, what new skills, education, and experience they may need - as well as their personal appearance.
 The following weeks we went over classified ads, and put together concise resumes for the class to start posting on job sites.

 One young man in my class stated that he wanted to change professions (he was currently the manager in a factory warehouse), and work in the field of electrical engineering because he had heard he could double his salary.
 I asked him when he had received his degree in that field, or when he would be receiving his degree.
 He stated he had no degree in that field, but he "knew electrical stuff" as he had re-wired his own home and helped friends do the same with their homes, so he wanted me to help him put together a "kick-ass" resume to get him into that field.
 I explained that it would be highly unlikely, without an engineering degree, to get hired in that field because it is a very detailed and technical type of profession, and suggested that he might try to get hired by the electrician's union, since he stated he knew how to re-wire his home, which might bring him more income - and then enroll in engineering classes somewhere.